 - Offering free Veterans Employment workshops which include resume writing, interviewing, job search advice and and employment resources – and/or working with counselors in the community who serve the veteran population and offering our services as guest speakers to their clients.

-- Inviting corporate clients to interview Veteran candidates at LLoyd locations or their offices and offer custom placement options for hiring Vets.
+- Inviting corporate clients to interview Veteran candidates at LLoyd locations or via Zoom Hiring Days and offer custom placement options for hiring Vets.

 - Participating in or sponsoring Job Fairs targeted at “Hiring Heroes” Veteran-based audiences.

 - Partnering with organization or holding independent clothing drives for donations of business suits and other professional looking attire suitable for job interviews for Veterans who may need help acclimating to the civilian workforce.